 Division of Longshore and Harbor Workers' Compensation (DLHWC)

 The Frequently Asked Questions below were created to assist injured workers in obtaining a general understanding of the vocational rehabilitation services available under the Longshore program.
-However, this guidance is general in nature and for specific answers to questions concerning provision of services in a particular case, please contact your Longshore district office and ask to speak to the Rehabilitant Specialist.
-Visit the Contact Us section of our website for the phone numbers for our district offices.
+However, this guidance is general in nature and for specific answers to questions concerning provision of services in a particular case, please contact your Longshore office.
+Visit the Contact Us section of our website for the phone number for our district offices.

 Questions and Answers about the Longshore Vocational Rehabilitation